 Lake Titicaca is located at the border between Peru and Bolivia at an elevation of over 3,800 meters above sea level and is the highest navigable body of water in the world.
 Until today, around 5,000 people live on artificial islands that float on the surface of Lake Titicaca.
 The Uros People have built their own islands with totora reeds for centuries and still do so today.

 The floating villages can be visited from both the Peruvian and the Bolivian side of the lake.
-Most visitors visit the islands on short day trips which include a short-stop on several of the islands and a few explanations of the fascinating everyday life of the Uros People.
+Most visitors visit the islands on short day trips which include a short stop on several of the islands and a few explanations of the fascinating everyday life of the Uros People.
 However, if you want to learn more about life on Lake Titicaca, you can also organize a homestay at one of the islands with one or more overnight stays.
 We spent two days at one of the islands in Bolivia, one of the safest countries in South America.
 On day one, we went on a boat trip where we learned how the islands are constructed and how to cut the totora.
 We also learned about the fishing and cooking techniques of the Uros People.
-Our trip to the Uros island was definitely one of our most amazing experiences in South America.
+Our trip to Uros Island was definitely one of our most amazing experiences in South America.

 Check out Julianne’s blog at Part-Time Passport

 Colca Canyon should be on every South America bucket list.
 The canyon is the second deepest in the world and a unique place to spot the Andean Condor, one of the largest birds in the world.
-You could go on a day trip or do a two- or three-days hiking tour of Colca Canyon.
+You could go on a day trip or do a two- or three-day hiking tour of Colca Canyon.
 All the options take you to Cruz del Condor viewpoint which is the place you are most likely to see condors hunting in the morning.

 The hiking tours take you down to the bottom of the canyon where vegetation is lush and green with an abundance of fruit trees.
 You will stay one or two nights at the bottom of the canyon before the final day of hiking takes you straight up to the top in only a few hours.
 Be prepared, it is a hard hike but totally worth the experience.